-There are many reasons why having a professional mentor is a good idea.
-A mentor can give advice for a start-up, help with a stagnated career, help for navigating office politics and can be an advocate for the success of the mentored.
+There are many reasons why getting a professional mentor is a good idea.
+A mentor can give advice for a startup, help with a stagnated career, help for navigating office politics and can be an advocate for the success of the mentored.

 - Has the potential mentor shown interest in the person’s career?

-• Has the potential mentor shared professional knowledge in the past?
+- Has the potential mentor shared professional knowledge in the past?

-• Has the potential mentor already spent time helping the person in his or her career?
+- Has the potential mentor already spent time helping the person in his or her career?

-• Does the potential have the knowledge and experience that will best help the person?
+- Does the potential have the knowledge and experience that will best help the person?

 The person should then think about the goals they expect in the relationship, how they want to structure the work together and what the person will ask the mentor to do.

 Next, the person should identify the goals and structure of the mentoring relationship.
 The goals may be specific such as communication style, how to get a promotion, leadership skills or advice on the next career steps.
 The potential mentor needs to be clear about the person’s expectations.

 Once the above issues are clear in the mind of the person asking, he or she is ready to ask someone to be their mentor.
 The best way to ask is with a formal professional mentor request letter.

 However, if the person requesting does not know the potential mentor and selected him or her because of their expertise, it may be necessary to request a casual meeting, at the potential mentor’s convenience, for the person to introduce him or herself and explain their goals.

 Some points that may be included in a mentor request letter are:

 - A request for an initial meeting of about 15 – 30 minutes in which the person can present his or her goals and the potential mentor can ask questions

 - A clear description of the guidance the requesting person is seeking.
 This should have been well thought out before writing the letter and attending the meeting.
-The requesting person should be able to articulate his or her goals clearly and quickly so as not to appear confused and waste the potential mentor’s time
+The requesting person should be able to articulate his or her goals clearly and quickly so as not to appear confused and waste the potential mentor’s time.

 - Clear confirmation that the requesting person is willing to do the necessary work and follow-through to take advantage of the help being received, and the person should show that they are ready to commit the time, energy and attention to make the most of the mentor’s counsel

 It is important for the requesting person to show how much he or she values and appreciates the potential mentor’s consideration of the request.
 If the potential mentor wants to decline the request, for whatever reason, time constraints are a graceful way to do it

 Below is a sample professional mentor request letter.
 I should be written in formal business-letter style with accurate spelling and punctuation.
 If the person requesting knows the potential mentor, the letter could be hand delivered.

-Sample Professional Mentor Request Letter
+sample 1- Professional Mentor Request Letter

 City, State, Zip Code